flippant/parse/README.md

 Resets the currently stored data.

 `//parse report [stat] [chatmode]`
 Reports stat to party.
-If [stat] not provided, will report total damage.
+If [stat] not provided, will report damage.
 If [chatmode] not provided, will print to personal chatlog.
 Valid stats include, but aren't limited to:
-* damage
+* damage (% reported is player's portion of total damage)
 * melee | ranged (% reported is hit rate)
 * crit | r_crit
-* block | parry | evade
+* block | parry | evade (% reported is based on action hierarchy; for example, block % excludes evades and parry % excludes both evades and non-engaged hits taken)
 * ws | ja | spell (reports averages for total category, and each individual spell)

 Valid chatmodes include: